Indiana Rural Letter Carriers' Association

 I have been married to my husband Michael, for 27 years.
 He is an INRLCA Auxiliary Board Member.
 We have a son Riley.
 We reside in Cicero, Indiana.
 Remember, you get so much information from attending your Local and Booster Meetings, and State Convention.
 I look forward to traveling across my 14 counties and seeing all my fellow Rural Carriers at their Local Meetings.

-I am Justin Williams, your Southeast Committeeman, elected in 2021.
+I am Justin Williams, your State Secretary-Treasurer, elected in June 2024 at the Convention in Nashville.

-I was born and raised in Greensburg and have lived just outside Columbus for 15 years.
+I was born and raised in Greensburg, and have lived just outside Columbus since 2007.
 I began my postal career in January 2002 as a TRC at the Greensburg office.
 Soon after starting, I converted to RCA and joined the NRLCA.
 In August 2014, I transferred to the Elizabethtown office to become a Designation 79 RCA.
 I served on Route 2, an auxiliary route, in Elizabethtown for 8 years before converting to regular carrier on Route 1 in May of 2022.
 In August of 2022, I did a mutual exchange with a carrier at the Columbus office.
-I am currently the regular carrier assigned to Route 6 in Columbus.
+I am currently the regular carrier assigned to Route 2 in Columbus.

-Outside the postal service, I have taught driver education for 18 years, and driven a school bus for 16 years.
+Outside the postal service, school bus driving and driver education instruction are my side hustles.
 I was president of the local school bus association for two years.
 I was also founder and co-owner of a successful small business for 5 years, before selling my share in 2019.
 As you can see, I thrive on being busy.
 In my free time, my favorite things to do are travel, hike, play golf & enjoy the great outdoors.
 I come from a union family.
 My father and grandfather, both members of the International Brotherhood of Teamsters, had long careers as truck drivers.

 I look forward to attending meetings for all southeast area county associations.
 I enjoy meeting new people, so if you have not been to a meeting, or haven’t been to one in a while, come on out.
 Please attend the next meeting in your area to stay informed on the latest rural craft issues.
 Come out and see us!
 Even if you are retired, it would be great to catch up.
 Safe travels and always remember our motto: “Service with a Smile!”